If you are thinking about suicide

 David Baldwin maintains the Trauma Information Pages, an extensive website primarily oriented to clinicians and researchers that includes links to many articles and other useful sites (some of those are linked here).

 More resources for practitioners are at the websites of the various international professional associations, including the European Society for Traumatic Stress Studies.
-The websites of the International Society for Traumatic Stress Studies and the International Society for the Study of Trauma and Dissociation include information for the public; the latter has some materials in Spanish.
+The websites of the International Society for Traumatic Stress Studies and the International Society for the Study of Trauma and Dissociation include information for the public.

 You can find an extensive and annotated list of research studies related to EMDR at the EMDR Institute website.

-You can also find an extensive listing of research articles on EMDR at the Francine Shapiro Library at Northern Kentucky University.
-There are links to many articles where you can access abstracts or full text.
+You can also find an extensive listing of research articles on EMDR at the Francine Shapiro Library, hosted by the EMDR International Association.

 There are a few references regarding the effectiveness of neurofeedback for PTSD at EEGinfo.com.